ThauTran/GoLang/GoLangDocs.md

 			go doc fmt.Println //It will return the whole docs of Println
 			```
 ---
-2. VARIABLES, VALUES, AND FORMATING</summary>
+2. VARIABLES, VALUES, AND FORMATING
 - Next, I will introduct Variable, Values and Fomarting
 	- Literals: numbers, strings, etc.
 		+ add (+), substract (-), multiply (*), divide (/), remainder (%)